mwmckenzie/algorithmidi/README.md

 ## **Highlight Reel - Algorithmidi's Symphony of Variations**

-Algorithmidi has successfully transformed iconic pieces from Beethoven and Bach to Joplin and DrubecK.
+Algorithmidi has successfully transformed iconic pieces from Beethoven and Bach to Joplin and Drubeck.
 Each rendition is a testament to the MMM's adaptability and flair for innovation, whether it's giving a classic tune an electronic twist or introducing a new emotional depth to a contemporary track.

 &nbsp;